 As well as automating, outsourcing can help you really stay on top of what is important.
 It can help you work to your strengths while other people work to theirs to benefit your business.
 This is something that you will need at some point in your life, and it can really benefit you when it comes to tackling tricky subjects.

 It is not reasonable to assume that you can learn enough to become an expert in every aspect of running your business.
 By handing over certain jobs to the professionals (who you should ensure have your interests at heart), you are able to focus on the parts of running your business which you are expert in.
-This is particularly helpful if you find a certain task difficult, compliance for example, and you do not want to risk making a slip at a time of stress or worry in the rest of your life when you might not be as focused as you normally are.
+This is particularly helpful if you find a certain task difficult, compliance for example, or handling international payroll and you do not want to risk making a slip at a time of stress or worry in the rest of your life when you might not be as focused as you normally are.

 #6 You need to make sure that you and your people are trained